himanshu-03/Flight-Prediction-System/README.md

 This repository contains the source code for a **Flight Prediction System**, which is a machine learning-based web application that allows users to predict the cost of a flight based on their desired travel details.

-The system is built using Python and Flask, and uses a **random forest regression** model and **XGBoost regression model** to make predictions based on the user's input.
+The system is built using Python and FastAPI, and uses a **random forest regression** model and **XGBoost regression model** to make predictions based on the user's input.
 The trained models have been saved as pickle files and are loaded into the Flask app to make real-time predictions.

 ## 👀 Screenshots